 Grand Rapids, MI

-Christian counseling students can pursue bachelor's degrees in counseling at CU.
+Christian counseling students can pursue at CU.
 During the program, students examine and explore psychological theories, ideas, and applications through a Christian perspective.
 Learners can apply the concepts they learn in professional, volunteer, and internship experiences.

 During the program, each student completes an original research project and a research paper to present at state, local, and national conferences.
 Degree-seekers can satisfy their program requirements within four years of full-time study.
 Each undergraduate learner must also complete an academic practicum or internship.